 I asked if my attitude toward celibacy should be to stay celibate until I have a realization.
 "Well, that's the wrong attitude; don't challenge," he said.

 "Is saying that I want to know an answer, the wrong attitude?"
 I asked.
-"A drowning man should scream for help," was the reply.
+"A drowning man should scream for help," was his reply.

 Tonight, Rose was watching "Married with Children" on tv.
 "I can't take much tv, but Bundy, he's pretty good."